Petrullo-Lab/squirrel_mast_project/README.md

 2) dietary_analysis.R for the dietary analysis
 3) picust_normal_analysis_masting.R for the analysis of the picrust predictions

-Certain code is generated through the KRSP database which has limited access.
-Please contact me for a copy of the data used if interested in repeating the analysis

 In the folder "BRMS" there are all codes to run BRMS models